NBC gets Twitter backlash over Olympics, but record TV audience

 NBC said Saturday's evening audience was 2 million more than watched the first day of competition during the Atlanta Olympics in 1996.
 An average 12.3 million U.S. viewers watched the Olympics on television on Saturday morning - a 56 percent increase over the Saturday daytime audience for Beijing in 2008, the network said.

-NBCUniversal, which is majority owned by cable operator Comcast Corp, paid $1.18 billion for the U.S. rights to broadcast the London Games, and has won $1 billion in advertising for its Olympic broadcasts over the next three weeks.
+NBCUniversal, which is majority owned by cable operator Comcast Corp CMCSA.0, paid $1.18 billion for the U.S. rights to broadcast the London Games, and has won $1 billion in advertising for its Olympic broadcasts over the next three weeks.

 It is planning an unprecedented 5,500 hours of cover across its cable and free-to-air outlets, and its NBCOlympics.com website - more than double the hours devoted to the Beijing Games.